Wudil

-Wudil is a Local Government Area in Kano State, Nigeria.
-Its headquarters are in the town of Wudil on the A237 highway.
+Wudil is a city and Local Government Area in Kano State, Nigeria.
+It is located on the A237 highway near the Hadejia River.

 It has an area of 362 km^{2} and a population of 185,189 at the 2006 census.

 The postal code of the area is 713101.

-Climate
+Climate/Geography

 Wudil local government Area experiences a stifling, generally cloudy wet season, a partially cloudy dry season, and year-round heat.
-The average annual temperature fluctuates between 54°F and 102°F; it is rarely lower or higher than 49°F or 107°F. With an average daily high temperature above 99°F, the hot season spans 2.2 months, from March 16 to May 23.
-May is Wudil's hottest month, with an average high temperature of 100°F and low temperature of 76°F. With an average daily maximum temperature below 90°F, the chilly season spans 1.8 months, from December 3 to January 28.
-At an average low of 55°F and high of 88°F, January is the coldest month of the year in Wudil.
+The average annual temperature fluctuates between 54 F and 102 F; it is rarely lower or higher than 49 F or 107 F. With an average daily high temperature above 99 F, the hot season spans 2.2 months, from March 16 to May 23.
+May is Wudil's hottest month, with an average high temperature of 100 F and low temperature of 76 F. With an average daily maximum temperature below 90 F, the chilly season spans 1.8 months, from December 3 to January 28.
+At an average low of 55 F and high of 88 F, January is the coldest month of the year in Wudil.

-Geography

-Wudil Local Government Area has an average temperature of 34 degrees Celsius and a total area of 362 square kilometers.
-The Local Government Area experiences two different seasons, known as the rainy and dry seasons, with an average wind speed of nine kilometers per hour.
+Wudil Local Government Area has an average temperature of 34 degrees Celsius (93 degrees Fahrenheit) and a total area of 362 square kilometres (140 square miles).
+The Local Government Area experiences two different seasons, known as the rainy and dry seasons, with an average wind speed of nine kilometres per hour (five and a half miles per hour).

 Religion

-The religions that are mostly practice in wudil local government area are Islam and Christianity.
+The religions that are mostly practiced in Wudil LGA are Islam and Christianity.